erdc/air-water-vv/2d/benchmarks/wavesloshing/README.rst

 parun --TwoPhaseFlow -f wavesloshing.py -v -D result_folder
 ```

-Wave properties can be modified by the commandline, using for example:
+Geometry and set up can be modified by the commandline, using for example:

 ```
 parun --TwoPhaseFlow -f wavesloshing.py -v -D result_folder -C "T=10."